The Ministry of the Server

 St. Martin’s has Altar Servers at all Masses.
 They are reverent and prayerful young people who are willing to participate fully in the liturgy, as reflected in their actions and responses.
 This ministry is open to those in Fourth Grade and beyond, who have celebrated their First Communion.
 We currently have almost 50 servers.

-Our new Altar Server Coordinator is Erin Mazzone , whose daughter is also an Altar Server.
+Our Altar Server Coordinator is Ruby Bustamante, whose children are also Altar Servers.

 Dear Altar Servers!